ethereum/ethereum-org-website/src/content/bridges/index.md

 Bridges are in the early stages of development.
 It is likely that the optimal bridge design has not yet been discovered.
 Interacting with any type of bridge carries risk:

-- **Smart Contract Risk —** the risk of a bug in the code that can cause user funds to be
+- **Smart Contract Risk —** the risk of a bug in the code that can cause user funds to be lost
 - **Technology Risk —** software failure, buggy code, human error, spam, and malicious attacks can possibly disrupt user operations

 Moreover, since trusted bridges add trust assumptions, they carry additional risks such as: